charleshorzz/react-native-workshop-expense-tracker-boilerplate/README.md

 2c.
 Refactor the Home Page

-Open index.tsx, remove all the code and paste the code below to start
+Open `index.tsx`, remove all the code and paste the code below to start

 ```bash
 import Card from "@/components/Card";